 Prescriber services have a network of approved local prescribers willing to consult patients and write prescriptions.
 Typically, these services charge a fee of around £40 for which they send out a local prescriber to review your patient face to face and write a prescription.

-Derma Medical are able to recommend Prescriber Services for delegates to use after completing one of our Botox and Dermal Fillers training courses.
+Derma Medical are able to recommend prescriber services for delegates to use after completing one of our Botox and dermal filler training courses.

 If you use a prescriber service, they will often order the Botox for you and have it sent out to you.
 You then pay them for the cost of the products and the consultation fee.

-Nurses, Midwives and Pharmacists are all to gain prescribing rights by completing the V300 course.
-There are also plans to open this qualification up to Paramedics and other medical professionals in the near future.
+Nurses, midwives and pharmacists are all able to gain prescribing rights by completing the V300 course.
+There are also plans to open this qualification up to paramedics and other medical professionals in the near future.

 Universities often like applicants to have 6-12 months experience in non-surgical cosmetic injectable treatments before enrolling on the V300.
 We would therefore advice you to train on our Foundation or Combined Botox & Dermal Fillers training course first and then apply for the V300 once you have some experience.